paulzuradzki/til/linux/nginx-web-server-config.md

 Ex: a gunicorn Python WSGI process (or gunicorn process managed by supervisorctl / daemon process) can be listening on port 8050.
 An HTTPS request will be re-routed to the WSGI app.
 We can support multiple backend sites on one domain too.

+For research: handling subdomains on separate IP addresses.
+I believe the SSL cert needs to exist on the web server, else the IP address for the sub-domain won't be able to authenticate ownership with a Certificate Authority using certbot.
+This method works but there could likely be alternate approaches.

 ```bash

 # redirect http to https